sjentsch/lsjDocs/Ch17/Ch17_Epilogue_2.rst

    will run into the two hour limit, and so you do not know how long they would have kept playing if you would been able to continue the study.
 As a consequence, your data are systematically *censored*: you are missing all of the very long times.
 How do you analyse this data sensibly?
-Thit is the problem that survival analysis solves.
+This is the problem that survival analysis solves.
 It is specifically designed to handle this situation, where you are systematically missing one “side” of the data because the study ended.
 It is very widely used in health